East Austin’s School Story Is Not What Most People Expect

 The Neighborhoods

 Both zones are deep east Austin, where the transformation from working class neighborhood to luxury enclave is visible on every block.
-New construction duplexes and townhomes in the $800K+ range sit next to older homes that are either being renovated or held by long time residents.
+New construction duplexes and townhomes sit next to older homes that are either being renovated or held by long time residents.
 The food scene, nightlife, and cultural energy of east Austin are genuine selling points, but the school performance does not match the price tag.

 Browse all homes zoned to Blackshear or homes zoned to Govalle.